 The Daniels Fund provides grants to support highly effective nonprofit organizations in Colorado, New Mexico, Utah, and Wyoming through the Daniels Fund Grants Program.
 The Daniels Fund focuses on supporting highly effective and ethical nonprofit organizations that achieve significant results in the community.
-The geographic regions we serve, as well as our grant funding areas, were personally defined by our founder, and they do not change.
 Some funding areas include, amateur sports and youth development.